-When a head teacher excludes a pupil, they must without delay contact the parent to inform them of the exclusion and provide parents with the following information in writing:
+When a head teacher suspends or excludes a pupil, they must without delay contact the parent to inform them of the suspension or exclusion and provide parents with the following information in writing:

-- the parents’ right to put forward their case about the exclusion to the governing board, how they should go about doing this and how the pupil can be involved; and
+- the parents’ right to put forward their case about the suspension or permanent exclusion to the governing board, how they should go about doing this and how the pupil can be involved; and

-- when relevant, what alternative provision will be provided from the sixth day of a fixed period exclusion.
+- when relevant, what alternative provision will be arranged.

-For a fixed period exclusion that brings a pupil’s total excluded days to more than five but under 15 the governing board must consider reinstatement within 50 school days if the parent asks it to do this.
+For a suspension that brings a pupil’s total suspended days to more than five but under 16 in a term the governing board must consider reinstatement within 50 school days if the parent asks it to do this.

 If the governing board decides not to reinstate the pupil who has been permanently excluded, parents can request an independent review panel to review the governing board’s decision.

-Schools should take reasonable steps to set work for pupils during the first five days of a fixed period exclusion.
+Schools should take reasonable steps to set work for pupils during the first five days of a suspension.

-From the sixth day of an exclusion, suitable full-time education must be arranged for pupils of compulsory school age (primary and secondary school age), except for Year 11 pupils (final year of secondary school) whose final exams have passed.
-In the case of a fixed period exclusion of more than five school days, it is the duty of the school to arrange this education, unless the school is a Pupil Referral Unit (PRU) in which case the local authority should make arrangement.
+From the sixth day of a suspension or permanent exclusion, suitable full-time education must be arranged for pupils of compulsory school age (primary and secondary school age), except for Year 11 pupils (final year of secondary school) whose final exams have passed.
+In the case of a suspension of more than five school days, it is the duty of the school to arrange this education, unless the school is a Pupil Referral Unit (PRU) in which case the local authority should make arrangement.

 In the case of a permanent exclusion, arranging suitable full-time education is the duty of the local authority for the area where the pupil lives.